 What’s it like to use the Jaybird Vista?

 The Jaybird Vista earbuds have a rounded, blocky build.
 Wingtip sleeves are installed by default and keep the earbuds in place during exercise.
 I like the angled nozzles because they ameliorated any potential ear canal discomfort.
 Unfortunately, though, the housings are deceptively large and become painful after 45 minutes.

 Each earbud has a flat-button panel adorned with the Jaybird logo.
-On-board controls are limited compared to the cheaper JLab Epic Air Sport.
-System settings offer basic playback and call controls.
+On-board controls are limited, and the default settings offer basic playback and call controls.
 To change this, download the Jaybird MySound app and reassign the single and double-tap functions.
 Be aware that pressing buttons on the housings can cause the ‘buds to jam in the ear.
 This happens to be the case for the Jaybird Vista, which is both painful and annoying.

 The earbuds aren't very comfortable but prove nearly impossible to shake out.

 Yes.
 Yet again, Jaybird secures its title as a go-to workout headphone brand.
 The wing and ear tip sleeves maintain a secure hold to the outer ear.
 Whether I was climbing or biking, the earbuds never wiggled out of place.
 While these aren’t swimmer-friendly earbuds, they can withstand an accidental dip into the pool because of the IPX7 rating.
 Outer ear pain became unbearable for me beyond an hour of wear.
 Your mileage may vary, but it definitely makes something like the Beats Powerbeats Pro more appealing.

 How long does the Vista battery last?

 We subjected the Jaybird Vista earbuds to the same conditions as all wireless products that come our way, a constant 75dB output, and measured 5.62 hours of playback on a single charge.
 This falls slightly short of Jaybird’s listed six-hour battery life but is more than enough for a few workouts.
 Plus, these support quick charging: five minutes in the compact USB-C charging case allows for one hour of playback.
 A full charge of the case requires two hours and provides you with an additional 10 hours of battery life.